Finschia/ostracon/CONTRIBUTING.md

 When updating dependencies, please only update the particular dependencies you need.
 Instead of running `go get -u=patch`, which will update anything, specify exactly the dependency you want to update, eg.
-`GO111MODULE=on go get -u github.com/tendermint/go-amino@master`.
+`GO111MODULE=on go get -u github.com/line/tm-db@master`.

 ## Protobuf

-We use [Protocol Buffers](https://developers.google.com/protocol-buffers) along with [gogoproto](https://github.com/gogo/protobuf) to generate code for use across Tendermint Core.
+We use [Protocol Buffers](https://developers.google.com/protocol-buffers) along with [gogoproto](https://github.com/gogo/protobuf) to generate code for use across Ostracon Core.

 For linting and checking breaking changes, we use [buf](https://buf.build/).
 If you would like to run linting and check if the changes you have made are breaking then you will need to have docker running locally.
 Then the linting cmd will be `make proto-lint` and the breaking changes check will be `make proto-check-breaking`.